-You can select the blocks you require in the "Offline block folder" box of the "Block types" dialog box and then import the blocks to the chart folder by dragging them with the mouse or clicking " -> ".
+You can select the blocks you require in the "Offline block folder" box of the "Block types" dialog box and then import the blocks to the chart folder by dragging them with the mouse or clicking "-> ".
 If a block already exists in the chart folder, a warning is displayed.
-If an older version already exists, follow the steps outlined in the following section: New block type version (Page 92).
+If an older version already exists, follow the steps outlined in the following section "Importing and using a new version of the block types (Page 107)".

-Importing using the SIMATIC Manager
+Import via the SIMATIC Manager

-Proceed as follows to perform an import with the SIMATIC Manager :
+Proceed as follows to perform an import via the SIMATIC Manager:

-- 1. Open the relevant library in the SIMATIC Manager . - Copy the block from the library block folder and paste it into the program block folder.
+- 1. Open the corresponding library in the SIMATIC Manager. - 2.
+Copy the block from the library block folder and paste it into the program block folder.
 Any existing block is overwritten. - 3.
 Switch to CFC and select the menu command Options > Block Types....